AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 2. Download the latest version of our application as a `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
 This is going to be the body of our application.

-3. Once you have downladed the file, copy the file to the folder you want to use as the _home folder_ for your AddressBook.
-You need a place where the data of the appication can be stored so **make sure that you place the file in an empty folder.**
+3. Once you have downloaded the file, copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+You need a place where the data of the application can be stored so **make sure that you place the file in an empty folder.**

 4. There are a few different ways to launch the application :
-* double click the `.jar` file that you have downloaded.
+* double-click the `.jar` file that you have downloaded.
 * *(For advanced command app users)* Open a command terminal,  `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
    The application interface similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)